Codenade/ksp2-inputbinder/README.md

 ![AppBar](./resources/inputbinder-app-bar.png)

+There also is a configuration file for advanced settings: `Kerbal Space Program 2/BepInEx/config/inputbinder/inputbinder.cfg`

 ### Where are my bindings stored?

 The bindings and processors are stored in the folder `Kerbal Space Program 2/BepInEx/config/inputbinder/profiles` inside `.json` files.
 Every file holds a complete set of all bindings.
-You can back up an individual file or rename it and put it back when you need to.
-By clicking "Load" inside the mod app it loads the file named `input.json`
+__These files are referenced as "input profiles" by this mod's documentation.__

 ### Reset the configuration